-This Chapter sets out an indicative high-level phasing strategy to support the plan-led development of the two Local Area Plan areas.
+This Chapter builds upon the Part 4 Report and sets out an indicative high-level phasing strategy to support the plan-led development of the two Local Area Plan areas.
 A phasing strategy is required to ensure the coordinated planning and delivery of essential infrastructure and services, in tandem with population growth, to ensure the sustainable development of these communities.
 The phasing strategy provides for the coordinated and incremental development of lands linked to the delivery of enabling infrastructure.